-Traditional CDs tend to have better interest rates than savings accounts (a good thing) but the commitment to leaving your money locked away for period of time may feel too restrictive, depending on your situation.
+Traditional CDs, on the other hand, tend to have better interest rates than savings accounts, but the commitment to leaving your money locked away for a period of time may feel too restrictive, depending on your situation.

-An online savings account from an online bank is like a traditional savings account; you deposit money in an account and earn interest on it.
-The big difference is in the interest rates.
-With fewer overhead costs, online banks can typically offer higher interest rates than brick-and-mortar banks.
+An online savings account from an online bank works much like a traditional savings account.
+You deposit money in an account and earn interest on it.
+The key difference is in the interest rates.
+With fewer overhead costs, online banks can typically offer higher interest rates on their savings accounts than brick-and-mortar banks.

 Both provide flexibility and a return on your savings, but there are clear differences that will appeal to different needs.